 BU is an established global research university with alumni living in 189 of the world’s 196 countries.
 Plus, BU offers the premier study abroad program in the country, with 100+ opportunities and 4,000 worldwide internship sources.
-Your classmates will challenge you with perspectives from all 50 states and nearly 100 countries around the world.
+Your classmates will challenge you with perspectives from all 50 states and more than 100 countries around the world.

 Diversity on campus